-Charging an i3 overnight will cost little more than a couple of pounds, while company-car drivers enjoy 0% Benefit-in-Kind (BiK) tax for the 2020/21 financial year, and just 1% and 2% in the two subsequent periods.
+Charging an i3 overnight will cost little more than a couple of pounds, while company-car drivers enjoy 1% Benefit-in-Kind (BiK) tax for the 2021/22 financial year, rising to 2% during 2022/23.
 London drivers also benefit from free entry to the Congestion Charge zone until 2025.

 BMW i3 insurance group

 Group 28 (for the i3) and 29 (for the i3s) insurance ratings mean premiums won't be cheap compared to conventional city cars.

 The three-year/unlimited-mileage warranty for BMW i models also includes an eight-year/100,000-mile guarantee for the battery.
 Warranty extensions are available too, as long as servicing is done on time.

 The BMW i3 service plan costs just £239 annually and includes full diagnostic checks and parts replacement if required for electrical items.

 There’s no road tax (officially known as Vehicle Excise Duty, or VED) to pay on a BMW i3, thanks to its zero CO2 emissions.